 This course is being updated and will be posted as a new course in 2014.
 This version of this course will be discontinued on January 12, 2014.
 Please plan to complete the course before that day if you wish to earn continuing education credit.

-The purpose of this course is to provide healthcare professionals with information about blood gas interpretation so that they will interpret and manage blood gas imbalances effectively.
-After completing this home study course, you will be able to:
+The purpose of this course is to provide respiratory therapists (RTs) with information about blood gas interpretation so that they will interpret and manage blood gas imbalances effectively.
+After studying the information presented here, you will be able to —

 - Differentiate between an acid and a base.

 - Identify two buffering systems within the body.

 - Define the basic components of a blood gas report.

 - List the normal ABG parameters.

 - Discuss four common clinical problems that lead to respiratory imbalances.

 - Discuss four common clinical problems that lead to metabolic imbalances.